igrishaev/spec-dict/README.md

 - there is no a strict version of `s/keys` which fails when extra keys were passed.
 Doing it manually looks messy.

-This library is it fix everything said above.
+This library is it to fix everything said above.
 Add it:

 ```clojure
 ;; deps